Jonesyj83/PiHole-ArgononeFanSpeed/README.md

 Just a simple addon to add argonone fan speed to Pi-hole Sidemenu

-Not a Programming, just like to play around.
-If there is better ways of coding, please let me know.
+Not a Programmer, just like to play around.
+If there is a better way of coding this, please let me know.

 Step-1: Install https://gitlab.com/DarkElvenAngel/argononed and remove argonone script